 - Rooftop also used as a bar so will need to rent in its entirety

 - Indoor event space isn't as unique as the rooftop

 NOPSI opened in July of 2017 and occupies the former headquarters of New Orleans Public Service, Inc., but has since been completely redone while maintaining its history.
 The lobby still has its original entrance as well as the original transaction tables where New Orleanians paid their bills.

 Above the Grid rooftop pool and bar offers an incredible cityscape backdrop for wedding parties that will be perfect in photos.
 Located in the Central Business District, it’s equidistant from the French Quarter and the nearby Garden District.
 The rooftop bar is a great wedding location and so is the former loading dock, which is now a ballroom, complete with the original brick, plenty of natural light, and chandeliers.

-The rental fee is $4,000 for an outdoor reception or ceremony.
+The rental fee is $8,000 for a wedding reception during off-season.
 There is a food and beverage minimum applied to all events.
 The venue allows three hours of event time excluding set up and clean up time, or even go up to four or five hours.
 Couples booking this venue should check which offers the hotel is featuring (they have seasonal wedding promotions).